Adobe-Consulting-Services/acs-aem-commons/_posts/2014-02-24-dam-workflow-processes.md

 	![image]({{ site.baseurl }}/images/dam-workflow-processes/3.png)

-        * A full configuration example might have all the following: watermark:/content/dam/geometrixx/icons/draft.png/jcr:content/renditions/original,renditionName:cq5dam.web.1280.1280
+        * A full configuration example might have all the following:

+           watermark:/content/dam/geometrixx/icons/draft.png/jcr:content/renditions/original,renditionName:cq5dam.web.1280.1280

+           This places the draft.png image in the lower left of the 1280x1280 rendition of any image file loaded into the DAM.

-*  Click OK and make sure to click “Save” of the workflow.
+*  Click OK and then “Save” the workflow.